julelang/jule/README.md

 <br><br>
 The Jule project use issues for only bug reports and proposals. <br>
 To contribute, please read the [contribution guidelines](https://julelang.github.io/website/pages/contributing.html). <br>
-To discussions and ask questions, please use [discussions](https://github.com/julelang/jule/discussions).
+To discussions and ask questions, please use [discussions](https://github.com/julelang/jule/discussions). <br>
+Regarding security, please refer to the [security policy](SECURITY.md).

 <h2 id="code-of-conduct">Code of Conduct</h2>